darshkpatel/Hike-messenger-spy/README.md

 * we need the 'User' Cookie

-#Configuring the Program
+# Configuring the Program
 * Replace the cookie we captured in place of the asteriks on line 6 in the PoC.py

-#Using the program
+# Using the program
 * `Python PoC.py`
 * Enter Phone Number
 * Magic !

+PS: I wrote an email to